Gurobi/gurobi-machinelearning/README.md

 ```shell
 (.venv) pip install gurobi-machinelearning
 ```
+This will also install the `numpy` and `gurobipy` dependencies.

+Please note that `gurobipy` is commercial software and requires a license.
+When installed via pip or conda, `gurobipy` ships with a free license which is only for testing and can only solve models of limited size.

 # Getting a Gurobi License
-`gurobi-machinelearning` comes bundled with a trial Gurobi license that allows you to solve problems of limited size.
+Alternatively to the bundled limited license, there are licenses that can handle models of all sizes.
 As a student or staff member of an academic institution you qualify for a free, full product license.
 For more information, see: